snerur/Introduction-to-Python/README.md

 4. Lists
 5. Sets & Tuples
 6. Dictionary
+7. Programming constructs
-7. Functions
+8. Functions
-8. File Handling
+9. File Handling
-9. Exception Handling
+10. Exception Handling
-10. Basics of Text Analysis
+11. Basics of Text Analysis
-11. Analyzing tweets - an introduction
+12. Analyzing tweets - an introduction
-12. Database programming with Python
+13. Database programming with Python

 This is a work-in-progress, so look for updates periodically.